mexikoedi/mexikoedi.github.io/README.md

 My portfolio: https://mexikoedi.github.io

-This is my website which I programmed to learn a bit more about HTML, CSS, Bootstrap, JavaScript and websites.
+This is my website which I programmed to learn a bit more about websites and HTML, CSS, Bootstrap and JavaScript.
 This was also made to list all my creations in one place and to be used as a portfolio.

-Feel free to add pull request or issues because I am still learning.
+Feel free to add pull requests or issues because I am still learning.

 **Every asset which is used here was made by mexikoedi or is non copyright and free to use.
 I thank everyone who published these assets for free.**